DON'T FREAK OUT! Stalling a manual car is going to happen; learn how to get going again.

 Lots of great information here.

 As well, head over to the Smart Drive Test website.

 Awesome information over there, and tremendous online courses that you can purchase.

-Later this month, we're bringing out "Air Brakes Explained Simply" It's an air brake manual that updates the 40-year-old air brake manuals that are currently in circulation in North America.
+It's an air brake manual that updates the 40-year-old air brake manuals that are currently in circulation in North America.

 As well, it gives you step-by-step instructions to pass both your theory and your practical examination for your air brakes for truck, bus, or RV unit.